openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Every variable in a program must have an initial value before its value is used.

-There are several ways to identify such an initial value:
+There are several ways to identify such initial value:

 -  An initial value is explicitly specified by using an *initializer*.
--  Each method or function parameter is initialized to the corresponding argument value provided by the caller of the method or function.
+-  Each method or function parameter is initialized to the corresponding argument value provided by the caller of that method or function.
 -  Each constructor parameter is initialized to the corresponding argument value provided by:

-   + class instance creation expression (see :ref:`New Expressions`), or
+   + Class instance creation expression (see :ref:`New Expressions`), or
-   + explicit constructor call (see :ref:`Explicit Constructor Call`).
+   + Explicit constructor call (see :ref:`Explicit Constructor Call`).

 -  An exception parameter is initialized to the thrown object (see :ref:`Throw Statements`) that represents exception or error.
--  Each class, instance, local variable or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.
+-  Each class, instance, local variable, or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.

 Otherwise, a variable is not initialized, and a :index:`compile-time error`